Aditya9700/Currency-Convertor-python/README.md

 5. Before Executing the program you also need to subscribel to this API below: https://rapidapi.com/solutionsbynotnull/api/currency-converter18/

-6. •Now Simply execute the convertor.py file to use the currency calculator.
+6. Now Simply execute the convertor.py file to use the currency calculator.

 ### Thanks for using my project !